huggingface/blog/fine-tune-w2v2-bert.md

 ## Training

 The data is processed so that we are ready to start setting up the training pipeline.
-We will make use of 🤗's [Trainer](https://huggingface.co/transformers/master/main_classes/trainer.html?highlight=trainer) for which we essentially need to do the following:
+We will make use of 🤗 Transformer's [Trainer](https://huggingface.co/transformers/master/main_classes/trainer.html?highlight=trainer) class, for which we essentially need to do the following:

 - Define a data collator.
 In contrast to most NLP models, W2V-BERT has a much larger input length than output length.
 Given the large input sizes, it is much more efficient to pad the training batches dynamically meaning that all training samples should only be padded to the longest sample in their batch and not the overall longest sample.
 Therefore, fine-tuning W2V-BERT requires a special padding data collator, which we will define below.